ignasi-gomez/nomodei/README.md

 0.3: Mockup Visualization for norms.Event based evolution.
 Simple use-case.
 Using persistent DB to keep track of graph.
 First data model able to be connected with better visualization components.
 Using SWING

+0.4: Decoupling norm instance population from visualization.
+Improving use of constants from properties file.